ICOS-Carbon-Portal/pylib/docs/install.md

 ### Cutting Edge
 Install directly from our GitHub master branch.
 Please be aware that this is not reflecting the official release of the library, but includes the latest development.
-Hence you should think of this as an alpha or beta version of the new release:
+Hence, you should think of this as an alpha or beta version of the new release:
 `pip install git+https://github.com/ICOS-Carbon-Portal/pylib.git`